 In the mid-1850s, people raising sheep used Scottish collies, which were considered very intelligent, to guard and herd their dogs.
 Southerners liked cur dogs to catch wild cattle and pigs in the swamps and palmettos of the region and bring them to catch pens.

 At Camp Sumpter, a Confederate prisoner of war camp for Union soldiers, soldiers used dog packs to track and maul escapees.
 The dogs were two bloodhounds descended from Spanish dogs in Cuba first brought over by explorers.
 According to eyewitnesses, these dogs were “like wolves.”

 Dogs throughout history have been an integral part of civilization since the beginning of time.
 As Tim Cosby reports, “This country used native dogs in the beginning, and the dogs brought by immigrants to the U.S. bred with the native dogs.
 My cur squirrel dog Mig has ancestors among the first dogs in America.”

 This article is from the winter 2018 issue of American Frontiersman Magazine.
 Grab your copy at OutdoorGroupStore.com.

-There are a wide variety of practical uses for a knife from self defense to...
+There are a wide variety of practical knife skills—from self defense to tool making to...

 by Dave Canterbury / Jul 26, 2018